gwlilabmit/Ram_Y_complex/readme.md

 ### K-mer analysis

 For this I ran kmer\_analysis/kmer\_distribution.py.
 This prints out a list of all k-mers in ascending order of p value.
 For each k-mer I also note the number of times it appeared in the 21 sites.
+To get the probabilities of A/U/G/C I ran kmer\_analysis/nt\_probabilities.py.

 ### Figure 3-1